Frequently Asked Questions for Social Studies

 Back to Top

-What content must be covered the world history course requirement?
+What content must be covered to meet the world history course requirement?

 World history and civilizations courses should include the study of multiple civilizations outside the U.S., with an element of historical examination.
-Human geography, world issues, world history and other world studies courses may meet the requirement.
-A course focused mostly on history must include multiple civilizations outside of the U.S.
+Human geography, world issues, world history, and other world studies courses may meet the requirement.

 Civilizations are defined by: